mk-it-admin/Minkasu2FA_SampleApp/iOS/Objective-C/SampleAppWKWebView/README.md

 - merchant_customer_id is a unique id associated with the currently logged in user
 - Initialize the SDK by calling ```[self initMinkasu2FA];``` before the Payment is initiated.

-## Implementing Minkasu2FACallback Delegate Method
+## OPTIONAL - Implementing Minkasu2FACallback Delegate Method

 1.&emsp;Conforming to Minkasu2FACallbackDelegate Protocol ```<Minkasu2FACallbackDelegate>``` on your ViewController class which initializes Minkasu2FA iOS SDK.<br>
 2.&emsp;Setting the delegate in Minkasu2FAConfig. ``` config.delegate = self;```<br>